simatic-ax/template-library/template/README.md

 ## Contribution

 Thanks for your interest in contributing.
-Anybody is free to report bugs, unclear documentation, and other problems regarding this repository in the Issues section or, even better, is free to propose any changes to this repository using Merge Requests.
+Anybody is free to report bugs, unclear documentation, and other problems regarding this repository in the Issues section or, even better, is free to propose any changes to this repository using a pull request.

 ## License and Legal information